jaantoots/dotfiles/README.md

 # Dotfiles

 This is a collection of my dotfiles and scripts.
-All configurations are maintained to work on Arch Linux hosts (with occasionally inelegant solutions for [compatibility with Ubuntu 16.04](setup/ubuntu.md)).
-Everything should fail gracefully, it is safe to check out this repository into a new home directory.
+All configurations are maintained to work on Arch Linux hosts.
+Everything should fail gracefully, it is probably safe to check out this repository into a new home directory.

 ## Dunst notifications